Gail Abrams (Dance, Scripps College)

 ) spoke with Charter’s Brad Pomerance about the role science plays with students at Scripps College, and about women in science in particular.
 Watch the video

-“Alice Stewart and Richard Doll: Reputation and the Shaping of Scientific ‘Truth’,” Perspectives in Biology and Medicine, Johns Hopkins Press, Autumn 2011, 504-31.
+.
+Her article, “Alice Stewart and Richard Doll: Reputation and the Shaping of Scientific ‘Truth’,” will be reprinted in a Routledge collection, Women and Gender in Science and Technology

 Maria Klawe (President, Harvey Mudd College)